RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 - Collect DiffBind_TMM scaling factor but generated with the bam unique aligned reads only (not all MAPQ20 per default)
 - Apply DiffBind TMM scaling factor on the unique aligned read files and generate bigwig files
 - Check their profile with deepTools
+- Try using THOR with these scaling factors if looks good

 ## MACS2 peak calling